 9. Make use of dating apps

-Use Tinder, Hinge, Bumble and any other dating apps at your disposal.
+Use Tinder or alternatives like Hinge, Bumble and any other dating apps at your disposal.
 Talking over a social app before meeting a person really helps to dissipate your fears.
 There will be some common interests which can be conversation boosters on a face-to-face date.

 Related reading: How to start conversations on dates and on dating apps